Hitler Has Only Got One Ball: Analysis

 The lyrics attack Nazi leaders' masculinity by mocking and belittling their alleged testicular deformities.
 University of Kent psychology professor Janet Sayers wrote that the song was a response by the Allies to the use of "male fantasy" in Nazi propaganda.
 According to Brian O. Murdoch, a philologist with the University of Stirling, a notable aspect of the lyrics is that they attack enemy leaders, but not the enemy in general.
 Folklorist Greg Kelley of the University of Guelph-Humber wrote:

 According to Kelley, in claiming that Hitler had only one testicle, the opening line suggests that Hitler had less than the normal amount of sexual prowess and, symbolically, courage.
 Mad studies scholar Richard A. Ingram wrote that the accusation of monorchidism in the song alluded to the theory that monorchidism caused Hitler to be insane, in the same way that "'lone nut' retains the idea of a causal relationship between monotesticularity and madness."
 Jason Lee of De Montfort University wrote, "Just as Shakespeare used a disability based on some fact to construct Richard III's character, in the case of Hitler disability is equated with not just moral weakness but evil."

-University of Stirling philosophy professor Rowan Cruft describes the song as an example of morally-appropriate disrespect, writing "Hitler's actions made it morally correct to show him disrespect" by singing the song.
+University of Stirling philosophy professor Rowan Cruft describes the song as an example of morally appropriate disrespect, writing "Hitler's actions made it morally correct to show him disrespect" by singing the song.

 All known versions of the original verse end with "no balls at all".
 According to Kelley, "in this musical catalogue of testicular disorders, the definitive last entry is always anorchism – the physical signifier of a lack of courage or character."

 Southern Illinois University Edwardsville philosophy professor Greg Littmann writes that the song is an example of political mockery used to build a "fighting spirit".
 Maria Curie-Skłodowska University lecturer Joanna Jabłońska-Hood describes the song as using comedy to attack the masculinity of Nazi leaders, turning them from symbols of strength to objects of pity.
 According to Jabłońska-Hood, the apparent contradiction of high-ranking Nazi leaders being pitied mirrors the juxtaposition of the cheerful, upbeat tune of Colonel Bogey March with the "grim subject" of the lyrics.

-University of Nottingham music professor Mervyn Cooke describes the tune as "reflect[ing] the moods of humour in adversity and pride in the resilience of the underdog".
+University of Nottingham music professor Mervyn Cooke wrote that the tune "reflects the moods of humour in adversity and pride in the resilience of the underdog".

+In 2025 an international team of geneticists examined a sample of blood removed from cloth cut from the sofa in the fuhrerbunker; it was the furniture on which Adolf Hitler reportedly killed himself in April 1945.
+After confirming it was his blood, using chromosomal DNA from a known relative, researchers found he had Kallmann syndrome.
+A genetic condition that can cause defects in the development of sexual organs at puberty, issues include micropenis and malformed testicles.